IDHaunter/quiz/README.md

 # quiz
 This project helped me learn Flutter and Dart.
 Thanks CodeAndArt youtube channel, my deepest respects to the author!
+You can create your own quiz just changing model in question.dart

 ## A few standard resources to get started: